PanyiDong/InsurAutoML/README.md

 >
 > $*$ rpy2 is only used for reading .rda/.rdata datasets.
 If rpy2 is not installed, it will not cause import problems (using importlib to check), but you will not be able to read R datasets
 >
-> $**$ tesnsorflow is now only used for imputation with GAIN network.
+> $**$ tensorflow is now only used for imputation with GAIN network.
 If tensorflow not installed, it will not caused import problems, but the GAIN imputation method will be disabled in default hyperparameter space.

 Current Progress: